West Coast Group Representation Constituency: History

-Creation and WP contest (1997)
+1997: Creation and WP contest

 Prior to the 1997 general election, West Coast GRC was created from the GRCs of Brickworks, which was abolished at the same election, and Tanjong Pagar; it was assigned four Members of Parliament (MPs).
 The governing People's Action Party (PAP) defeated the Workers' Party (WP) with 70.14% of the vote.

-Walkovers (2001 and 2006)
+2001–2006: Walkovers

 In the 2001 general election, Boon Lay Single Member Constituency (SMC) was abolished and absorbed into West Coast GRC, which gained one MP to become a five-member GRC.
 The PAP team won unopposed.

 In the 2006 general election, the GRC absorbed Ayer Rajah SMC; Tan Cheng Bock, incumbent PAP MP for the SMC and future opposition politician, made his initial retirement from politics at the same election.
 The PAP team won unopposed for the second consecutive election.

-RP contests (2011 and 2015)
+2011–2015: RP contests

 In the 2011 general election, Pioneer SMC was carved out of West Coast GRC; the PAP defeated the Reform Party (RP) with 66.57% of the vote.
 At the same election, Lawrence Wong, future Prime Minister and MP for Marsiling–Yew Tee GRC, made his political debut as a PAP candidate for West Coast GRC.
 He was assigned to the Boon Lay division.

 In the 2015 general election, West Coast GRC lost its Clementi division to Jurong GRC, becoming a four-member GRC in the process.
 The PAP defeated the RP with 78.57% of the vote.